macdonald34/macdonald34/README.md

 - 👋 Hi, I’m @macdonald34
 - 👀 I’m interested in ...
-- 🌱 I’m a passionate FukkStack Developer
+- 🌱 I’m a passionate FullStack Developer
 - 💞️ I’m looking to collaborate on Mobile
 - 📫 How to reach me on
 - Gmail: macdonaldmuhavi98@gmail.com